jsk336/docs/docs/api/antha/anthalib/execution/execution.md

 }
 ```

+data structure for holding channels to communicate with the scheduler

 #### func (*ScheduleService) Init

 ```go
 func (ss *ScheduleService) Init()
 ```
+start up the scheduler and make the communication channels the channels have
+room to buffer 5 requests before blocking

 #### func (*ScheduleService) RequestSchedule

 ```go
 func (ss *ScheduleService) RequestSchedule(rin ScheduleRequest) ScheduleRequest
 ```
+communicate a request to the scheduler and return the reply

 #### type StockRequest